Radio Bay of Plenty: One Double X

-One Double X is an adult hits radio station in Whakatane.
-It reaches the entire Bay of Plenty, with specific frequencies Ohope and Te Puke and live streaming on its website.
-As the flagship network of Radio Bay of Plenty, it reaches the entire Bay of Plenty.
-It is heard throughout the region on 90.5 MHz & 1242 kHz, at Ohope on 92.9 MHz, in Te Puke on 89.0 MHz and also streams on the web through the station's website.
+One Double X is an adult hits radio station in Whakatāne.
+It reaches the entire Bay of Plenty, with specific frequencies Ōhope and live streaming on its website.
+As the flagship network of Media Bay of Plenty, it reaches the entire Bay of Plenty.
+It is heard throughout the region on 90.5 MHz & 1242 kHz, at Ōhope on 92.9 MHz and also streams on the web through the station's website.

-The station’s breakfast show is hosted by LJ and includes news, upbeat music, clips from comedy shows, competitions and local information relating to the Eastern Bay of Plenty.
-The day programme is presented by Rebecca and includes requests, community event listings, a Top 20 Countdown of country music and news updates.
-The drive show is hosted by Colin and includes music, sports discussions, entertainment news, competitions and humour.
-The evening show is hosted by Taz and includes a 9 @ 9 countdown, album reviews and hourly news updates.
-There is also a Saturday Morning Sports Preview programme with Tony Kirby.
+The station’s breakfast show is hosted by LJ and includes news, upbeat music, competitions and local information relating to the Eastern Bay of Plenty.
+The Day Show is presented by Rebecca and includes interviews, community events, a Top 20 Countdown of country music and news updates.
+The Drive Show is hosted by Rhys and includes community updates, fun facts of the day and Driving Home The Music.

 The network carries and contributes to national news bulletins produced by NZME Radio through Newstalk ZB.
 1XX still operates as a completely local radio station today.
 One Double X is the emergency broadcaster for much of the Bay of Plenty, with sirens and civil defence services encouraging people to tune into the station for emergency information.
 In 2013, the station had to respond to a false alarm that prompted several people to listen to station or contact the studio for more information.

+Radio 1XX has a regional news room, delivering local news throughout the day.

 Bayrock

-Bayrock is an album rock format radio station, broadcasting throughout the Bay Of Plenty on 93.7 MHz and at Ohope on 100.1 MHz, with an additional frequency in Wanaka in the South Island on 93.0 MHz.
+Bayrock is an album rock format radio station, broadcasting throughout the Bay Of Plenty on 93.7 MHz and at Ōhope on 100.1 MHz, with an additional frequency in Wānaka in the South Island on 93.0 MHz.
 It also streams online.
 Its programming includes Bayrock Breakfast with LJ, a Bayrock Workday themed show, a drive show, the Bayrock Hard Show every evening, and a late night Killa Kiwi and Midnight Metal shows.
-The station was previously broadcast throughout the Bay of Plenty of 97.7 and in Ohope on 99.3.
+The station was previously broadcast throughout the Bay of Plenty of 97.7 and in Ōhope on 99.3.

 In summer 1993/1994 1XX ran an album rock format station, Bayrock 97.7FM.
 Bayrock went on the air on 26 December 1993 and ran to 6 February 1994.
 After many petitions, letters and phone calls Bayrock was brought back on a permanent basis on 8 July 1994.
 Bayrock still operates as a completely local radio station today.